 Following a full public tender exercise, Gomo learning is delighted to announce that the BBC is the latest global organization to choose Gomo.
 The win comes hot on the heels of recent successes at the Foreign & Commonwealth Office, Rentokil Initial, EE, KPMG, and PWC.

 The BBC has taken the full Gomo learning suite (authoring, hosting and analytics) as well as training and a custom Gomo theme.

-The BBC required a supplier to provide an interactive online course authoring tool to produce learning content suitable for use in their learning management system (LMS), utilising the SCORM packaging format.
+The BBC required a supplier to provide an interactive online course authoring tool to produce learning content suitable for use in their learning management system (LMS), utilizing the SCORM packaging format.

 The BBC Academy was looking for a provider who was able to demonstrate a high level of knowledge and experience in the following areas:

 - Social tools

 - Recording and measuring engagement, effectiveness (i.e. online rating), activity, completion

 The chosen system had to have the following features:

 - Easy to edit items when building courses